 The NCC has entered into a recognition agreement with NEHAWU.
 As it stands, the NCC has adopted the salary scales, benefits and increments as determined by the Minister of the Department of Public Service and Administration.
 The Executive Authority is in the process of facilitating the establishment of bargaining chambers for its entities.
 NCC officials are members of the GEPF.
 Officials are prevented by the Government Employees Medical Scheme (GEMS) from participating in GEMS.
-Further engagement with the said scheme on participation by officials of government agencies will be pursued.
+However, the usual benefits applicable to employees as negotiated at the PSCBC in relation to employees on levels 1-12 are granted to NCC employees on these levels.